Help & About

 Symbols

 OpenScripture uses two types of symbols.
-Circled numbers (for example, ) show where translations make different wording choices.
-Publisher footnote markers use each translation's own letters, numbers, or symbols inside a small square outline in a muted blue-grey so they stay separate from translation-difference colours.
+Translation difference markers are circled numbers () that show where translations make different wording choices.
+They get darker red as the difference becomes more significant — a pale marker signals a minor word-order or synonym difference, while a deep red one flags a meaning-level divergence.
+Publisher footnote markers use each translation's own letters, numbers, or symbols inside a small square outline in a muted blue-grey, keeping them visually separate from translation-difference colours.
 In chapter text, publisher markers are scoped to the active reading version; in the verse drawer, notes and cross-references are aggregated across all available versions.

 Comparison Drawer